Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Who Is An Assessee?

-In Simple words, we can say that Assessee is a person who is liable to pay any tax or any sum of amount payable or have any obligation to pay tax as per the Section 2(7) of the Income Tax Act,1961.
+An assessee is a person who is liable to pay any tax or any sum of the amount payable or has any obligation to pay tax as per Section 2(7) of the Income Tax Act,1961.

 • Any proceedings have been taken under the act for the assessment of his income

-• Income of any other person for whom he is considered accessible
+• The income of any other person for whom he is considered accessible

 • Any loss sustained by him or by such other person or